annotation/text-fabric/tf/docs/about/searchdesign.md

 The upshot it: **the atoms in the search template should form a network, connected by constraints**.

-Text-Fabric will check this, and will only work with search templates that have only one connected component.
+TF will check this, and will only work with search templates that have only one connected component.

 ### Terminology